detec/SF5Spring/README.md

 - <http://openbox.ua/instruments/sf5/>   - official page of the gadget;
 - <http://infostart.ru/public/76804/>	 - page of the initial 1C:Enterprise 8.2 project.

+## Openshift ##

+This application is hosted in Openshift cloud.
+Its address is <http://sf5spring-detec.rhcloud.com/>.
+Its database already has user logins 'admin' (password '1') and 'user' (password 'user') with one sample gadget setting saved in every profile.
+Anyone can register its own user and start creating Openbox SF-5 gadget settings.

 ## Features ##

 Leaving behind satellite television details, Openbox SF-5 settings editor is a representation of a typical full-cycle CRUD application.
 It is able to: